-Over eight days, you will be escorted by a friendly, local guide around one of the world’s most beautiful countries, wrapped in its winter colours.
-You’ll be exposed to the landscapes and features that make Iceland so famous - such as its fjords, volcanoes, glaciers and hot springs - as well as an array of hidden gems that few guests get to see.
+Over eight days, you will be escorted by a friendly, local guide around one of the world’s most beautiful countries, wrapped in its winter colors.
+You’ll be exposed to the landscapes and features that make Iceland so famous - such as its fjords, volcanoes, glaciers, and hot springs - as well as an array of hidden gems that few guests get to see.

-While much of Iceland’s appeal over winter comes from its landscapes of gleaming snow and features adorned in ice, most visitors come for two other reasons: to witness the Northern Lights, and to explore a crystal blue ice cave.
+While much of Iceland’s appeal over winter comes from its landscapes of gleaming snow and features adorned in ice, most visitors come for two other reasons: to witness the Northern Lights and explore a crystal blue ice cave.

-One of the greatest draws of a winter vacation package to Iceland such as this one is that it takes all the stress out of your holiday.
-You’ll tailor your perfect trip while booking, selecting what tours to embark on and what level of accommodation you want, and the rest will be sorted for you prior to your arrival.
+One of the greatest draws of a winter vacation package to Iceland is that it takes all the stress out of your holiday.
+You’ll tailor your perfect trip while booking, selecting what tours to embark on and what level of accommodation you want, and the rest will be sorted for you before your arrival.

 Furthermore, on this vacation package, you will be driven everywhere, meaning you don’t have to worry about navigating Iceland’s dark and icy winter roads.

 Take the winter adventure of a lifetime around all of Iceland’s greatest sites with this two-week vacation package.
 Check availability by choosing a date.

 Welcome to the wonderland that is Iceland in winter!
 You will land at the country’s only international airport, Keflavík, pass through customs, and find a shuttle bus waiting to take you to Reykjavík.